SpaceMonkey-MH/Unnamed_Project/Notes.md

 	affect them all in the character state machine, but if not I have to call character.x each time (instead of just x).
 	I'm gonna commit as is, even though the character.move_speed issue is not resolved.
+	(the following may be on the wrong day)
 	Maybe the move_speed issue is casued by the fact that the character state machine is ready before the character class (player and enemy).
 Not sure.
 	## __IMPORTANT NOTE:__
 		_ready() is called in the children nodes first, then in the parent node.
 This is the cause of the above issue.
+# - __2024/07/06:__
+	Changing the map so that the tupid enemies don't fall off of it.
+	Changed the viewport and all the shit (Changed the parameters of display, from a 960 * 540 Viewport to 1920 * 1080, from windowed to fullscreen, stretch mode canvas_item and aspect expand, and from canvas texture filter linear to nearest.
+Basically, the window is bigger, the pixel art is rendered better, and the game is not too zoomed in, but maybe this is a mistake, I'm not too sure.
+Anyway, this can always be changed later (it might be necessary, for compatibility with smaller and bigger screens.)).
+I don't really know what to do about that, but the good news is it can always be changed later if need be.
+Actually this is a bad idea for now, I need the small window to debug.
+	When using the melee weapon, if you press against enemies and kill them, you can, by advancing, hit an enemy farther behind.
+This means that the AoE stays for longer than it should, I think.
+Does it need fixing, or is it a feature?
+Technically, an AoE can be extended in time, it is not stupid to think.
+	I was trying to solve the issue to move_speed, because it should be different for wander and follow, for instance, and I would like to make it a superclass variable, and it should be different for the different enemies.
+Idea: have the speed be randomized, in a range of like speed/2 to speed, idk.
+That way, it can vary during runtime, and it can be fixed in the enemy script.